Shore Regional High School: Athletics

-The Shore Regional High School Blue Devils compete in Division A Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.Member Schools, Shore Conference.
-Accessed November 15, 2020.
+The Shore Regional High School Blue Devils compete in Division A Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 504 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
-The school was classified by the NJSIAA as Group II South for football for 2018–2020.
+The school was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

 The school participates with Monmouth Regional High School in a joint ice hockey team in which Ocean Township High School is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The school was the winner of the 2014–15 ShopRite Cup for Group I, finishing with 68 points.
 The school repeated as Group I ShopRite champion in 2015–16 with first-place finishes in girls tennis, field hockey, girls soccer and football, a second-place finish in girls lacrosse plus points for having no disqualifications in the winter and spring seasons.

 Shore Regional's most successful men's program has been the football team.
 Consistent contenders in small-school (Group I/II) play, the football team won the NJSIAA state sectional championships in Central Jersey Group II in 1981, 1982 and 1988, and in Central Jersey Group I in 1997, 2010, 2014 and 2016.
 Undefeated seasons include 8-0-1 in 1964, 9–0 in both 1978 and 1984, 11–0 in 1981 and 12–0 in 2015.
 The 1981 team was the Central Jersey Group III champion, defeating Asbury Park High School by a score of 35–0 in the finals to finish 11–0.
 With a 9–0 win in the tournament final, the 1988 team won the Central Jersey Group II sectional title and finished the season at 9–2.
 The 2010 team finished the season with an 11–1 record after winning the Central Jersey Group I sectional title with a 30–6 win against Dunellen High School in the championship game.
 The team won the Central Jersey Group I state title in 2015 with a 56–28 win against Palmyra High School.
 The school has had a longstanding football rivalry with Point Pleasant Beach High School, and leads the series with an overall record of 30-12 through the 2017 season, including the games in which the two teams faced each other in the Central Jersey Group I championship game in both 2013 and 2014.
 NJ.com listed the rivalry at 29th on their 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".